 Decades later, I steeled myself to chase away the perfumed ghosts.

 It wasn’t until I spent a few days wearing it that I realised how similar Samsara is to Serge Lutens Feminité du Bois.
-Feminité du Bois is woodier and has rougher edges (deliberately, not because it was made badly) but the robustness and dusty spice is similar.
+Feminité du Bois is woodier and has rougher edges (deliberately) but the robustness and dusty spice is similar.
 Sadly, to me, Feminité du Bois smells like unwashed knickers ( which I tried to Google and wished I hadn’t), so I guess we’re back to square one on that one.
 Or maybe one explains the other.

 You could wear Guerlain Samsara on a date and you (and your date) would still be enjoying olfactory reminders three days later.
 The success of this is up to you.
 Please wear Samsara responsibly.
 Whatever way I look at it though, and whichever angle I come from, it will sadly always be the smell of a girl who uses perfume instead of soap.